eford/Astro585_2015_Fall_Public/labs/6/ex1.md

 Finally, use [reduce](http://julia.readthedocs.org/en/release-0.3/stdlib/collections/?highlight=reduce#Base.reduce) to combine all these elements.
 Optionally, try to improve the efficiency using [mapreduce](http://julia.readthedocs.org/en/latest/stdlib/collections/?highlight=mapreduce#Base.mapreduce).

-j.
+m.
 Once you've tested your function, benchmark your function using different numbers of workers and compare it's performance to the previous implementations.

-k.
+n.
 When would using a DistributedArray be a good choice for parallelizing your code?